amattu2/blink-liveview-middleware/README.md

 > [!NOTE]
 > The server does not currently limit the maximum number of clients that can
-> connect OR liveview at the same time.
-This may cause performance issues.
+> connect OR initiate liveview at the same time.

 ### Client Usage